hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

-AWS Databricks Multiple Workspace Deployment with KMS and Customer-managed VPC at scale
+Deploy Multiple AWS Databricks Workspace with KMS, Customer-managed VPC, Private Links, IP Access Lists
 =========================

+In this example, we created modules and root level template to deploy multiple (e.g. 10+) E2 Databricks workspaces at scale easily.
+Users of this template minimally should do these:
+1. Supply credentials (aws+databricks) and configuration variables for each workspaces
+2. Edit the locals block in `main.tf`
+3. Run `terraform init` and `terraform apply` to deploy 1 or more workspaces into your VPC.
+4. Optionally, take the outputs files in `/artifacts` and patch each workspace with IP Access List.

-In this example, we created modules to deploy E2 Databricks workspaces at scale.
-Users of this template should supply configuration variables for each workspaces and edit the locals block in `main.tf`, to deploy multiple E2 workspaces (customer-managed VPC setup).
-This modular design of E2 workspaces allow customer to deploy, manage and delete individual workspaces easily, with minimal set of scripts.
-This template takes reference (e.g. CMK module) from https://github.com/andyweaves/databricks-terraform-e2e-examples from andrew.weaver@databricks.com and adapted to specific customer requirements.
+This modular design also allows customer to deploy, manage and delete `individual` workspace(s) easily, with minimal configuration needed.
+This template takes heavy reference (e.g. CMK module + Private Links) from https://github.com/andyweaves/databricks-terraform-e2e-examples from andrew.weaver@databricks.com and this repo is adapted to meet specific customer requirements.

 ## Project Folder Structure